ogulyurdakul/ogulyurdakul.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Oğul!
+I'm currently a M.Sc. student of Electrical and Electronics Engineering studying statistical signal processing and a B.Sc. student of Mathematics at METU.
+This combo makes me an undergraduate student, a graduate *and* a graduate student of/at METU, which I think is weird.
+I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.

 Here's a brief abstract of what you can find out about me on this website:
 - You can find a somewhat more explained and extended [CV](/cv).
 - I don't have many [publications](/publications) yet but I'm hoping that list will grow as I do.
 - You can find my [cheat sheets](/cheat-sheets) on various topics if you're interested in those.